layumi/Person-reID-triplet-loss/README.md

 Baseline Code (with bottleneck) for Person-reID (pytorch).

 We arrived **Rank@1=86.45%, mAP=70.66%** with ResNet stride=2.
+SGD optimizer is used.

 Any suggestion is welcomed.

 ## Model Structure
 You may learn more from `model.py`.
-We add one linear layer(bottleneck), one batchnorm layer and relu.
+We use the L2-norm 2048-dim feature as the input.

+## Trips
+- Larger margin may lead to a worse local minimum. (margin = 0.1-0.3 may provide a better result.)
+- Per-class sampler (Satisfied sampler)is not neccessary.
+- Adam optimizer is not neccessary.

 ## Prerequisites